BOARD OF DIRECTORS

 Andy has now been with CFR Inc. for 34 years and is the President of the company.

 Lawson, Rick – Vice President

 Born in Middletown, Rick currently still resides there.
 Mr. Lawson graduated from Middletown High School in 1981 and is an Eagle Scout.
 Rick has a History Degree from the University of North Dakota.
-He works in landscaping and has done so for 24 years.
+He works in landscaping and has done so for over 30 years.

 Rick Lawson currently serves as the Middletown Historical Society’s Vice-President.
 He joined the Board of Directors in 2012.
 Over his time with the society, Mr. Lawson volunteers weekly at the Canal Museum and where ever he is needed.
 He tends to the landscaping needs for the Shartle House, and Rick heads up the rental of the Shartle House venue.